emmercm/www/src/blog/_shebang.md

 _[Wikpedia](https://en.wikipedia.org/wiki/Shebang_(Unix)) says the shebang also known as a sharp-exclamation, sha-bang, hashbang, pound-bang, or hash-pling._

-Simply put, a shebang tells your operating system where to find a program to interpret your file, and it's used whenever your file is used like an executable.
-Shebangs look like this:
+Simply put, a shebang tells your operating system where to find a program to interpret your file (an "interpreter directive"), and it's used whenever your file is invoked like an executable.

+Shebangs are always the first line inside a file, and they look like this:

 ```bash
 #!/usr/bin/env sh